aldavigdis/iceland_gem/README.md

 Names of locales are provided in dative form by default as per Icelandic postal convention, but nomative forms can be returned by setting the `force_nominative` parameter to `true` when using the `Iceland.all_postal_codes` and `Iceland.locale_by_postal_code` methods.

-(Note that we use the term "locale" as per Universal Postal Union convention to name town, city or other location the postal code is assigned to.)
+(Note that we use the term "locale" as per Universal Postal Union convention to name the town, city or other location the postal code is assigned to.)

 #### Examples